 A colonoscopy can find the cause of digestive symptoms — and it could also save your life.
-At Long Island Gastroenterology Specialists, with offices in North Wantagh, South Wantagh, and Garden City, New York, a group of accomplished gastroenterologists works as a team to diagnose and treat colon cancer and other conditions through colonoscopies.
+At Long Island Gastroenterology Specialists, with offices in North Wantagh, and South Wantagh, New York, a group of accomplished gastroenterologists works as a team to diagnose and treat colon cancer and other conditions through colonoscopies.
 Call the nearest office or click on the provided link to make your appointment now.

 A colonoscopy is a procedure in which your gastroenterologist views your entire large intestine from the inside.
 A colonoscope, a tubelike instrument with an attached camera, allows your doctor to check for problems inside your large intestine.

 If your doctor discovers polyps — abnormal growths that could develop into colon cancer if untreated — they can be removed during your colonoscopy.